nikomatsakis/babysteps/babysteps/_posts/2019-11-28-async-interview-1-alex-and-nick-talk-about-async-i-o-and-webassembly.md

 ---
 layout: post
 title: 'Async Interview #1: Alex and Nick talk about async I/O and WebAssembly'
+categories: [Rust, AsyncInterviews]
 ---

 Hello from Iceland!
 (I'm on vacation.)
-I've just uploaded [the first of the Async Interviews] to YouTube.
+I've just uploaded [the first of the Async Interviews][video] to YouTube.
 It is a conversation with Alex Crichton ([alexcrichton]) and Nick Fitzgerald ([fitzgen]) about how WebAssembly and Rust's Async I/O system interact.
 When you watch it, you will probably notice two things: